-How can you make any car your own?
+How can you make any car your own for enhanced enjoyment?

 The future mobility concepts currently under discussion across the automotive sector incorporate the apparently contradictory notions of individualization and shared.
 Consumers are seeking increasing levels of personalization in all their daily interactions – from shopping to concierge services, playlists to fitness programs – while the popularity of business models like Uber and Airbnb indicate a shift towards a sharing economy.